raajheshkannaa/cdk-booty-strappin/CDKBootstrap-Advanced/README.md

-# CDK Bootstrap a new account once created using AWS Organizations
+# CDK Bootstrap a new account once created using EventBridge with AWS Organizations
 A CDK App to automate the CDK bootstrap process in a new account once created, what an irony :stuck_out_tongue:

 ![Automated CDK BootStrapping](./AutomatedBootStrapping.png)